Questions on Renishaw inspection touch probes

 Q: Can I install my radio interface (RMI) outside of the machine?

-A: Renishaw do not recommend fitting the RMI outside the machine, however communications can be achieved subject toperformance envelope and reflected radio paths.
+A: Renishaw does not recommend fitting the RMI outside the machine, however communications can be achieved subject toperformance envelope and reflected radio paths.
 See section 3.2 in the RMP60 installation guide.

 Q: Can I have two radio transmission probes on one machine?